morgangraphics/ansible-role-nvm/README.md

     nodejs_version: "lts"

-Convenience method for installing NVM bash autocomplete (`nvm <TAB>`) when a user has to maintain a server manually
+Convenience method for installing NVM bash autocomplete (`nvm <TAB>`) when a user has to maintain a server or workstation manually

-    autocomplete: False
+    autocomplete: false

 Set default version of Node when maintaining/installing multiple versions

-    default: False
+    default: false

-*NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine*
+> *NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine*

 List of [NVM commands to run](https://github.com/creationix/nvm#usage).
 Default is an empty list.